 Deep Learning Frameworks

-Developers, researchers, and data scientists can get easy access to NVIDIA optimized DL framework containers with DL examples that are performance-tuned and tested for NVIDIA GPUs.
+Developers, researchers, and data scientists can get easy access to NVIDIA-optimized DL framework containers with DL examples that are performance-tuned and tested for NVIDIA GPUs.
 This eliminates the need to manage packages and dependencies or build DL frameworks from source.
 Containerized DL frameworks, with all dependencies included, provide an easy place to start developing common applications, such as conversational AI, natural language understanding (NLU), recommenders, and computer vision.
-Visit NVIDIA NGC™ to learn more.
+Visit the NVIDIA NGC™ catalog to learn more.

 PyTorch is a Python package that provides two high-level features: